-Maryland projects the implementation of these new COMAR 26.11.38.04 requirements will (in combination with the Phase I requirements) result in an ozone season NOx reduction between 2,507 and 2,627 tons depending on the option chosen.
+Maryland projects the implementation of these COMAR 26.11.38.04 requirements will (in combination with the Phase I requirements) result in an ozone season NOx reduction between 2,507 and 2,627 tons , from the 2011 base year, depending on the option chosen.

-NRG, operator of the Chalk Point, Dickerson, and Morgantown generating stations, chose option 4 and the coal-fired units at these facilities were required to meet a 30-day rolling average NOx emission rate of 0.11 starting in May 1, 2018.
+NRG, operator of the Chalk Point, Dickerson, and Morgantown generating stations, chose option 4 and the coal-fired units at these facilities were required to meet a 30-day rolling average NOx emission rate of 0.11 lbs/MMBtu starting in May 1, 2018.